gooberinc/goober-central/README.md

 # Server Setup

 > [!CAUTION]
-> Goober-central will not run unless the locales are present!
-Please download the locales from the static/goob folder
+> Goober-central will not run unless the goob folder is present!
+Please create a new directory called `goob` in the `static/` directory

 ## Requirements
 Before running the application, ensure that you have the following: